websight-io/docs/docs/guides/authoring/howlite/cta/index.md

-# CTA & CTAs List Components
+# CTA & CTAs List components

 ## Usage
 CTA component renders a single link (an anchor html tag) with look & feel of a button or text link (controlled by [style variants](#cta-variants)).